How To Use Negative Keywords to Keep Your Google Ads on Point.

 Negative Keywords List On Google Ads

-Client campaign
+Client Campaign

 Here are some of the negative keywords for a client of ours, Little India.
 There are a few negative keywords here that would apply to all restaurants like art and blogs but some require a little more specific information on the style of food the restaurant provides.
 Do they have burgers on the menu? if not then this is a good negative keyword to remember.
 Catering – If the restaurant doesn’t do it then add it as a negative.